xen-troops/zephyr/boards/arm/rz_g3s/doc/adc/adc.rst

     PROJECT EXECUTION SUCCESSFUL

 Sample data is output in the following format: if a sample is read, its value is displayed in ADC levels, if not read, the number 0xffff8000 is displayed.
 Additionally, the ADC can be checked by applying voltage from 0 to 1.8 V to pins 1-8 of the ADC connector located on the RZ/G3S SMARC Module board.
 In this case, the ADC values of corresponding channel will be from 0 to 0xFFF, respectively.

+.. raw:: latex

+    \newpage